-During the Open Mic process (the third one is on August 28 from 7-9pm) we invite potential speakers to share their idea in a 3-minute slot where a small representation of the committee partake in voting based on three main factors:
+During the Open Mic process we invite potential speakers to share their idea in a 3-minute slot where a small representation of the committee partake in voting based on three main factors:

-- Link to current theme: this year’s theme is Bold and Brilliant – without Apology.
+- Link to current theme: this year’s theme is What Now?

 2. Relevance of the topic to HK and Global Women: to ensure our talks are locally grounded, with international relevance

-Throughout this assessment process we also keep an eye and close liaison with TEDGlobal so all talks keep to the TED Content Guideline:
+Throughout this assessment process we also keep an eye and close liaison with TEDGlobal so all talks keep to the TED Content Guidelines:

 • No selling from the stage